Advanced Bankruptcy Clinic (3 credits)

 Liz Justesen, Adjunct Professor of Law and Director of the Criminal Defense Clinic

-For the Spring 2021 semester, the Criminal Defense Clinic will focus on “Holistic Lawyering”- treating the whole client in a criminal case.
-Students will learn about the concepts of holistic lawyering, interviewing and communication with the client, bail reform, integrating social work services to help clients navigate the court system, discovery reform and review, investigation, omnibus motion writing, mitigation, plea bargaining, trial prep and collateral consequences.
-The seminar will include intensive pretrial and trial-level criminal defense simulation.
-The simulation cases will be real, previously closed cases of The Legal Aid Society of Suffolk County.
-Due to court limitations on student work, and in order to accommodate our Flextime and Evening students who are interested in criminal work, the casework portion of clinic will focus on post-conviction advocacy remotely via phone and video consultations.
-Students will work with Clinic Professor Justesen and the Suffolk County Legal Aid Society/Touro Breaking Barriers program to help clients obtain their RAP sheets (Report of Arrest and Prosecution) from Albany, review and help correct potential errors, evaluate for post-conviction relief and assist clients in applying for certificates of rehabilitation and sealing motions.
-Casework can be completed primarily during Sunday and evening hours.
-Students must have taken Evidence and have taken, or be taking, Criminal Procedure Students must submit a resume and participate in a virtual interview prior to acceptance
+This clinic focuses on “Holistic Lawyering”-treating the whole client in a criminal case.
+Students learn about the concepts of holistic lawyering, interviewing and communication with the client, bail reform, integrating social work services to help clients navigate the court system, discovery reform and review, investigation, omnibus motion writing, mitigation, plea bargaining, trial prep and collateral consequences.
+Seminar includes trial level criminal defense simulations using actual closed cases of The Legal Aid Society of Suffolk County.
+Case work involves real clients assisted remotely via phone/video consultations or in person consultations if the clients meet the criteria for entry to the school.
+Students will work with the instructor and the Breaking Barriers program to help clients obtain their RAP sheets (Report of Arrest and Prosecution) from Albany, review and help correct potential errors, evaluate for post-conviction relief, and assist clients in applying for certificates of rehabilitation and sealing motions.

 Criminal Prosecution Clinic (5 credits)